TrueBlocks/trueblocks-core/src/apps/chifra/README.md

 #### Usage

 `Usage:`    chifra [-s|-v|-h] folder addrs
-`Purpose:`  Interactively creates a QuickBlocks project to monitor an Ethereum address.
+`Purpose:`  Interactively creates a QBlocks project to monitor an Ethereum address.

 `Where:`